JuliaMolSim/DFTK.jl/README.md

 Note that at least **Julia 1.6** is required.

-## DFTK summer school 2022

-We will organise a summer school centred around the DFTK code and modern numerical approaches to density-functional theory from **29 to 31 August 2022** at **Sorbonne Université, Paris**.
-For more details see the [school's website](https://school2022.dftk.org).

 ## Support and citation
 DFTK is mostly developed as part of academic research.
 Parts of DFTK have also been discussed in published papers.